Easier access to scientific data

 to mean 1970-04-01.
 So, ERDDAP interprets "years since" and "months since" as

-calendar years and months, and does not strictly follow the CF standard.
+calendar years and months, and does not strictly follow the UDUNITS standard.

 How ERDDAP Deals with Time